mathiassol/voting-system/README.md

   * remove command to remove pools and or users

 # server
-the server is a simple Node.js server that uses Express.js to <br>
-handle the requests. it uses a mix of endPoints and terminal<br>
-commands to give the user a full control over the server. <br>
+the server is a simple Node.js server that uses Express.js to handle the requests. it uses a mix of endPoints and terminal commands to give the user a full control over the server.
 <br>
 One of the server features in the monitor command. if you use
 ````monitor```` in the server terminal it will open a new window